OpenMx/OpenMx/docs/source/DefinitionMeans_Matrix.rst

         name="Mu"
     ),

-The result of this algebra is named ``Mu``, and this handle is referred to in the ``mxFIMLObjective`` function call.
+The result of this algebra is named ``Mu``, and this handle is referred to in the ``mxExpectationNormal`` function call.

 Next, we declare where the data are, and their type, by creating an ``MxData`` object with the ``mxData`` function.
 This piece of code creates an ``MxData`` object.
 It first references the object where our data are, then uses the ``type`` argument to specify that this is raw data.
+Because the data are raw and the fit function is ``mxFitFunctionML``, full information maximum likelihood is used in this ``mxModel``.
 Analyses using definition variables have to use raw data, so that the model can be specified on an individual data vector level.

 .. code-block:: r